-- May 2018: Proposed Decision on Track 1 Proposals. - June 2018: Final Decision on Track 1 Proposals.
+- May 2018: Proposed Decision on Track 1 Proposals. - July 10: Revised date for submission of Track 2 opening testimony.

-Residential Rates, Default Time of Use (TOU), and Marketing Education and Outreach (ME&O)
+5. Residential Rates, Default Time of Use (TOU), and Marketing Education and Outreach (ME&O)

 LEAN will monitor developments in the Residential Rate Rulemaking and Rate Design Window Applications.